20 Years of PROMYS Celebration attendees in July 2009

 PROMYS now holds regular alum reunions both during the summer session at which arranged activities encourage current participants to ask visiting alums about their educational and career backgrounds and during the JMMs when experienced alums mentor high school aged alums attending the conference.
 About 80% of the alumni connect with PROMYS and with fellow alums by joining PROMYS Facebook groups and/or by logging on to the private alum site (whose offerings include discussion forums, searchable directories, details of mathematical outreach opportunities, abstracts of guest lectures, and student research lab write-ups).
 Many of the alums engage in mathematical outreach.

 The alumni body has shown its support of the PROMYS philosophy of learning and of the longstanding PROMYS policy that no student should be unable to attend for financial reasons.
 A group of alums recently established the PROMYS Foundation, a 501(c)(3) public charity whose mission is to support PROMYS, particularly its financial aid program.
-The Foundation's alum trustees are Henry Cohn (Treasurer), Cameron Freer (Secretary), Amanda Beeson, Joshua Greene, Jon Hanke, Michael King, Li-Mei Lim, Hai Po Sun, and Ila Varma.
+The Foundation's alum Trustees are Joshua Greene (President), Hai Po Sun (Vice President), Cameron Freer (Secretary), Amanda Beeson, Henry Cohn, Jon Hanke, Michael King, Li-Mei Lim, Paul Sherman, and Ila Varma.

 Alums very much want the program to remain affordable to families as well as to low-income students.
 The amount families are asked to pay for their children to attend the program is only about half the actual per-student cost to PROMYS.